-In here, I will share with you how we went to Sagada, the things that we did and how much we spent in LESS WORDS.
+In here, I will share with you how we went to Sagada, where to stay, where to eat, what are the things to do and how much we spent in Sagada in LESS WORDS.

 HOW TO GO TO SAGADA

 From Manila, ride the Ohayami Bus en route to Banaue.
 They offer daily trips starting from 9:00PM, 10:00PM, and 10:15PM.
 Make sure to reserve your tickets early in advance especially on holidays and weekends.